idiazroncero/huesos/src/docs/05-mixins/image/image-fit.md

 title: image-fit($priority)
 ---

-Sets a `object-fit:cover` image on a given element, parent of the image and its fallback using `position:absolute`.
+Applied to the parent of an image, sets an `object-fit:cover` for the inner image and provides a fallback using `position:absolute`.

-It requires a `$priority` value (defaults to 'width') that indicates the value to scale to 100% of the container.
-Only needed for the fallback.
+It requires a `$priority` value (width or height, defaults to width) indicating which value will take 100% of the container's value.
+This is only needed for the fallback.

+Assumes object-position to be `center center`.
+You can easily add your overrides.

 ### Parameters
 - `$priority` - One of 'width' or 'height'